sayedhfatimi/the-contemplative-path-posts/2025-08-19-the-markets-blindfold-understanding-dark-pools-hidden-venues-and-information-asymmetry/post.md

 ## The Illusion of Price Discovery

 We are taught to believe that price is truth.
-That the number flashing on the screen is the distilled wisdom of crowds, the equilibrium point where supply meets demand, the final word of the market’s collective voice.
+That the number flashing on the screen is the distilled wisdom of crowds, the equilibrium point where supply meets demand, the final word of the market's collective voice.

 But what we call price discovery is not discovery at all.
 It is performance.